forlond/phpunit-testing-tools/docs/symfony_form.md

 public function type(Constraint|string $value): self
 ```

-Example: Assert the form type is an instance of the specified class (internally value is transformed in
+Example: Assert the form type is an instance of the specified class (the value is transformed in
-an `IsInstanceOf` constraint)
+an `IsInstanceOf` constraint internally)

 ```php
 $test = new TestForm($form);